How to Become a Bridge and Lock Tenders in Florida

 Obtain Florida licensure or certification

 Florida may require specific licensing or professional certification for bridge and lock tenderss.
-Requirements vary by state — contact the Florida Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the Florida Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in Florida

-Florida employs 180 bridge and lock tenders.
-The highest concentrations are in Miami-Fort Lauderdale-West Palm Beach.
+Florida employs 470 bridge and lock tenders.

 Bridge and Lock Tenders salary range in Florida